Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 Starring Audrey Hepburn and Gregory Peck (two of the best actors of all time), Roman Holiday is a classic film that will have you booking a flight to Italy ASAP.

-We enjoyed visiting some of the places featured in this film when we visited Rome a few years ago.
+We enjoyed visiting some of the places featured in this film when we spent some time in Rome a few years ago.

 The Bourne Identity Series (Europe, North Africa, India)